ThomasGaul/Cognitive-Distinctions-in-Referential-Communication/README.md

+*This repository is out of date.
+View the [gitlab repository](https://gitlab.com/tgaul/referential-communication) instead.*
+---
 # Cognitive Distinctions in a Model of Referential Communciation

 This is a minimal model of referential communication used to explore the concept of cognitive distinctions.
 This repository contains the code for the evolution and analysis of agents in a referential communication task.
 The work has been under review for publication in the *Artificial Life* journal since October 2023.
 A preprint is available on [my website](https://thomasgaul.github.io/publication/2024-ReferComm).